 - 1. Application of innovative environmental analysis, flexibility in analysis, and cost reduction. - 2.
 Scoping and/or focusing analysis to streamline the process of identifying the proposed action, appropriate alternatives, and mitigation measures. - 3.
 Setting objectives and goals that promote long-term operational sustainability and developing a plan of action. - 4.
 Proposals analyzed, decisions made, and the environmental planning process executed for each proposal. - 5.
-Methodology for integrating environmental analyses into planning and decisionmaking. - 6.
+Methodology for integrating environmental analyses into planning and decision-making. - 6.
 Results of impact mitigation measures.

-Sustainability - Non-Industrial Installation
+Sustainability - Industrial Installation

 Eligibility: Presented to installations that have made significant progress implementing sustainable practices, as defined in E.O.13693, Management Planning for Federal Sustainability in the Next Decade, 2015.
-All sizes of non-industrial installations (large or small) are eligible in this award category.
-Ranges, test centers, contracting and policy agency/organizations/offices, and R&D centers should compete in the non-industrial category.
-Installations with a primary mission of producing, maintaining, or rehabilitating military equipment should NOT compete in this category.
+All sizes of industrial installations (large or small) are eligible in this award category.
+Installations with a primary mission of producing, maintaining, or rehabilitating military equipment should compete in the industrial category.
+Ranges, test centers, contracting and policy agency/organizations/offices, and R&D centers should not compete in this category.

-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance section for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance on page 44 for additional detail):